 Many Muslims ask this question that is it permissible to celebrate Valentine’s Day?
 The answer given by Egypt’s Dar al-Ifta is down below:

 Such kinds of celebrations have become social occasions.
-Therefore, there is not a proper objection given to participate in them, But a Muslim should not do anything which denies the teachings of Islam.
+Therefore, there is not a proper objection given to participating in them, But a Muslim should not do anything which denies the teachings of Islam.

-It is lawful if you specify a day renewing love between spouses according to Islamic law.
+According to Islamic law, it is lawful if you specify a day renewing love between spouses.
 However, this occasion should be called Day of Love instead of feast.